HugoPhibbs/QuizProject/ProjectStructure.md

 - Any logic to do with the graphical user interface

+### GuiManager

+- Managing class for GUI,
+- Ensures that there is no more than one instance of a type of Screen at once
+- Shouldn't be able to edit a deck while you are being quizzed on the same deck, may complicate things, so just don't allow it.
+- When MainScreen is closed, all other GUI screens are closed too.
+Can have a method shutdown() to do something like this
+- ArrayList of all the current screens that are open, closes all of these screens when shutdown() is called.
+- If a screen closes by itself or by the user quitting it, then it should remove this Scren from the current screens that are open.

 ### ScreenLogic

 - Super abstract class that is implemented by logic classes in guiLogic